Code-Institute-Submissions/smoothie-recipe-project/README.md

 As a user I also would like to filter results, and so a 'search by' section has been created separating the categories to suit the users desires.
 Dietary requirements, difficulty and highest star rating have been chosen as key search features, alongside the more prominant Season filter.

-I would like to see some visual data, therefore I have implemndted a pie chart to show users how many recipes include the various dietary requirements.
+I would like to see some visual data, therefore I have implemented a pie chart to show users how many recipes include the various dietary requirements.
 I chose to create a chart showing the dietary requirement breakdown, as this is often high up on people's interest/concern.

 One of the benefits to this site is that users can add their own recipes.
 As a user I would want this form to be clear, concise and easy to use.